Divorce

 How Are Assets Split in a Divorce in Illinois?

 The state of Illinois requires that all marital property be divided fairly and equitably if both spouses cannot agree.
 This does not mean a split down the middle.
 Various factors must be examined by the Illinois courthouse before dispersing the assets.
-If you have any questions about the specifics of how your assets may be divided, contact our experienced Hoffman Estates divorce attorney today.

 It is essential to note that Illinois follows an "equitable distribution" model, meaning property is divided based on fairness rather than strict equality.
 Our approach involves a thorough analysis of all marital assets to ensure a comprehensive understanding of their value and significance.
 We work closely with financial experts when necessary to provide an accurate assessment that supports our clients' positions in negotiations or court proceedings.